 Your next step is to apply for your benefits: https://www.ebenefits.va.gov/

-Create an account with your basic information and in about a week you will get an email / snail mail containing your Certificate of Basic Eligibility (COBE).
+Create an account with your basic information and in about a week you will get access to your Certificate of Basic Eligibility (COBE).
 This document will tell you the amount of aid you have earned through your military service.

 Also, the VA has several rules regarding your acceptance of student aid.
-We highly recommend reading the following guidelines to prevent situations where you could be required to repay VA aid.
-Guidelines for using VA Aid PDF
+We highly recommend reading the following guidelines to prevent the many situations where you could be required to reimburse the VA.
+Guidelines for using VA Aid updated 11-18-19.docx

 The process of applying to college, registering for courses and preparing to transition to your new life as a college student can be daunting for many new student veterans.
-This handy checklist should make the process less overwhelming.
-Veteran’s Checklist revised 7-14-14
+This handy checklist should make the process less overwhelming: Enrollment Checklist revised 11-18-19 (00000002)

-If you live in Massachusetts and do not already have a BA degree, fill out this form and bring it to N215 so GCC can waive your tuition: Tuition Waiver updated Spring 2014.
+If you live in Massachusetts, are not in default of federal student loans and do not already have a BA degree, fill out this form and bring it to N215 so GCC can waive your tuition: Tuition Waiver updated 7 -2018.

 GCC participates in the VALOR Act Academic Credit Evaluation Policy regarding military transfer credit.
-Valor Act
+Learn more about the VALOR Act »

 Interested in earning college credits FREE?
 You are encouraged to explore CLEP testing to earn college credit by exam.
 The VA will pay for this testing!
-GCC does not offer CLEP testing, but you can sign up online at http://clep.collegeboard.org/ and take them at many locations in the state.
-GCC accepts the following passing CLEP tests for FREE college credit: GCC ACCEPTED CLEP TESTS
+Learn more about CLEP exams »